 According to the Centers for Disease Control and Prevention, Americans use preventive services at about half the recommended rate.
-However, the Affordable Care Act (ACA) sets guidelines for many preventive care services that need to be covered without cost sharing.
 If you are like half of Americans, there is a good chance you are missing out on some of these covered preventive services.
 Check with your health plan to determine the specific preventive care services covered and when you can receive these.

 A post by the World Research Institute, shows the return on preventive care.

 “Preventive healthcare should be considered an investment or personal insurance, with keeping your retirement nest egg as your return on investment…Either invest a relatively small amount (which may be covered 100% by insurance) in order to stay in good health, or pay a huge amount later to treat the disease that is bound to eventually hit us.”

 Preventive care may not provide immediate returns on your time, but the long-term pay-offs are clear.
 A healthier you later in life translates to a higher quality of life and a less financially stressful one.
 By taking advantage of preventive care services now, you build a foundation for the future.

 Skip Dental Insurance and opt for a Limited FSA